leocg/Hackintosh-Dell-G5-5590/README.md

 **APRIL 04 2022** (v3.2)

-- Updated to OpenCore 0.7.9 and corresponding kexts (https://dortania.github.io/hackintosh/updates/2022/01/11/acidanthera-january.html).
+- Updated to OpenCore 0.7.9 and corresponding kexts.

 **DECEMBER 16 2021** (v3.1)